Here's the truth about Keir Starmer's lockdown beer

 The Mail says Keir Starmer "flouted lockdown guidance" at the start of September 2020, by being given a birthday cake.\n\nThe UK wasn't in lockdown at the start of September 2020.pic.twitter.com/fh1d0ZcTz1— Adam Bienkov (@Adam Bienkov) 1651212772

-Adam Wagner, a barrister and expert in Covid law posted a thread on Twitter, explaining the legal differences between the Starmer and Johnson cases:
+Adam Wagner, a barrister and expert in Covid law posted a thread on Twitter, explaining the legal differences between the Starmer and Johnson cases, noting that Stamer's curry was not pre-arranged or purely social, unlike some of the alleged events that happened in Downing Street during lockdown:

 There is a difference in law between a pre-arranged social event (birthday party) and a meal whilst campaigning when there is nowhere else to get food.\n\nThere is no prospect of showing a pre-arranged birthday party is reasonably necessary for work - it is a purely social event— Adam Wagner (@Adam Wagner) 1651137140